diffblue/cbmc/CODING_STANDARD.md

 # Whitespaces

 Formatting is enforced using clang-format.
-For more information about this, see `COMPILING.md`.
+For more information about this, see the section "using clang-format" below.
 A brief summary of the formatting rules is given below:

 - Use 2 spaces indent, no tabs.
 - No lines wider than 80 chars.